 Available at clarks.co.uk.

-Now under the creative direction of Alasdhair Willis, Hunter has entered an exciting new era of contemporary style, but its approach remains true to its heritage.
+Now under the creative direction of Alasdhair Willis, Hunter has entered an exciting new era of contemporary style, but its approach remains true to its heritage, and is still one of the best boot companies in the world.

 Available at hunterboots.com.